Survey Methodology – CAWI

 How does online survey software work?

-The survey can be distributed anonymously or with a univocal link.
+The survey can be anonymous or use a univocal link.

 Univocal link distribution.